 After a long twenty minute wait, we received our hearty breakfast of instant coffee and fries, scarfed it all down and hit the beach.

-After returning to the States I went online to see if others had experienced the same thing.
-Most were staunch apologists for the trash stating again and again that washed up trash is the mark of a truly wild and untamed beach as trash washes up on every beach but most have workers who regularly maintain them.
-I still found this a poor excuse as I had seen much wilder, more remote beaches in Mozambique which were 100% pristine, not a speck of trash but maybe a piece of homemade fisherman’s net or tackle.
-It made me wonder what current brought the flotsam here to this particular beach so regularly and from where the debris came.
-Puerto Rico, perhaps?
+After returning to the U.S. I went online to see if others had experienced the same thing.
+I was surprised at how many staunch apologists for the trash there seemed to be, stating again and again that washed up trash is the mark of a truly wild and untamed beach as trash washes up on every beach but most have workers who regularly maintain them.

 I didn’t end up taking any photos specifically of the endless garbage washed up along the beach, but a bit is visible at the bottom of this photo.